Bubka/2FAuth-Docs/docs/getting-started/configuration.md

 `smtp`
 :   Use an SMTP server to send emails.

-    Following variables are required to be set with this driver:
+    Additional variables are required to be set with this driver:

     - [MAIL_USERNAME](#mail_username)
     - [MAIL_PASSWORD](#mail_password)

-    Following variables may be set to customize the `smtp` driver configuration:
+    Additional variables may be set to customize the `smtp` driver configuration:

     - [MAIL_HOST](#mail_host)
     - [MAIL_PORT](#mail_port)